WellCommerce/OrderBundle/src/WellCommerce/Component/DoctrineEnhancer/README.md

 # DoctrineEnhancer

-Provides ability to enhance WellCommerce entities.
+Provides ability to enhance Doctrine entities with auto-generated traits.